cyverse/operation-sanity/readme.md

 ###Run tests:
 The test suite has been configured to be run using:
-`bash run.bash 2`
+`time bash run.bash 2`
 where 2 is the max number of processes you want run.

 ###For reference:
 To run a single feature:
 `behave launch.feature`

-To run multiple scenarios in parallel:
+To run multiple scenarios in parallel (good for outlines):
-`time behave --processes 4 --parallel-element scenario`
+`behave --processes 4 --parallel-element scenario`

+To run multiple features in parallel:
+`behave --processes 4 --parallel-element feature`

 To run a single scenario:
 `behave -n "Attach a volume"`